RKelln/gotrivia/README.md

 This very simple server allows you to run your own slideshow and trivia at your wedding.
 It is designed for tech savvy users, if you can understand how to run this after reading the this readme, then this is for you.

-This was made for a friend's wedding during the pandemic - because all the guests were seated at their own table there couldn't be much interaction while seated for dinner.
-This trivia app gave people something to do.
-It is important to note that the guests answer the trivia independent of each other, unlike other trivia apps that have all the players answer the same question at the same time.
+This was made for a friend's wedding during the pandemic.
+Because all the guests were seated at their own table there couldn't be much interaction while seated for dinner.
+This trivia app gave people something to do before and between courses.
+It is important to note that the guests answer the trivia questions independently of each other, unlike other trivia apps where all the players answer the same question at the same time.

 This first version is very simplistic but got the job done.
 It is built with [gin](https://github.com/gin-gonic/gin) and [Embla Carousel](https://davidcetinkaya.github.io/embla-carousel/) and configured through JSON.
 It has the following features: